yuyuchen09/aws-lambda-auth/README.md

 }
 `
 ## Secure Password
 - In transit, Lambda API is only supported on HTTPS according to AWS Regions and Endpoints documentation.
+All of the APIs created with Amazon API Gateway expose HTTPS endpoints only.
+Amazon API Gateway does not support unencrypted (HTTP) endpoints.
   For Lambda Proxy integration, all requests are proxied "as is" to the endpoint Lambda.
 - At rest, All user data stored in Amazon DynamoDB is fully encrypted at rest by default using AWS KMS.
 See in test event, header "X-Forwarded-Port": "443"
 - Spring security for password encryption, <a href= https://docs.spring.io/spring-security/site/docs/5.0.0.RELEASE/api/>BCryptPasswordEncoder</a>